Columbia State Historic Park

 Directions from the 49er RV Ranch (15.2 miles)

-Mountain Springs Golf Club is ideally located above the fog and below the snow in historic Sonora, California.
+Telei Golf Club is ideally located above the fog and below the snow in historic Sonora, California.
 Play this scenic 18-hole Robert Muir Graves designed championship course while enjoying the Gold Country and the scenic beauty of the Sierra Nevada foothills.
-Opened in 1990, Mountain Springs has rapidly matured into one of the most popular facilities in the Sierra Foothills.
+Opened in 1990, Telei Golf Club has rapidly matured into one of the most popular facilities in the Sierra Foothills.
 This Robert Muir Graves-designed course is a challenge for players of all abilities.
-Mountain Springs provides a stocked Golf Shop, driving range, putting greens, and four sets of tees to accommodate golfers of all abilities!
+Provides a stocked Golf Shop, driving range, putting greens, and four sets of tees to accommodate golfers of all abilities!

 Cover’s Apple Ranch